paulovap/paulovap.github.io/_posts/2021-02-06-flexbuffers-kotlin-mpp-part-i.md

 this is what is important to know in regards to the types.

 Usually not exposed as public API, there is also the "type" Offset.
 Which is a "pointer" to be followed through.
-It is the basis of the non-primitive types and allows the data to be represented as a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) grating interesting characteristics that we will discourse in other sections.
+It is the basis of the non-primitive types and allows the data to be represented as a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) granting interesting characteristics that we will discourse in other sections.

 ### Compactness, Offset and Repetitions